-Each member of the ATmega family has different amounts of RAM, ROM, I/O ports, etc. Depending on the number of external pins required they may come in packages with more than a hundred pins, or with as few as eight.
+The Atmel ATmega328P is one member of the Atmel 8-bit microcontroller family.
+Each member of the family has different amounts of RAM, ROM, I/O ports, etc. Depending on the number of external pins required they may come in packages with more than a hundred pins, or with as few as eight.
 The ATmega328P was selected for the EE 459 class for a variety of reasons:

-- Availability of both the chips and development software. - Available in 28-pin DIP (dual-inline package) that fits into available IC sockets.
-Other members of the family are available in 20-pin and 40-pin packages. - Enough TTL compatible1 I/O pins (21) to handle most EE 459 project tasks. - FLASH memory for easy and fast reprogramming.
+- Availability of both the chips and development software. - Available in 28-pin DIP (dual-inline package) that fits into available IC sockets. - Enough TTL compatible I/O pins (21) to handle most EE 459 project tasks. - FLASH memory for easy and fast reprogramming.